infosum/validate-promise/README.md

     // Validations failed - error is an object keyed on data keys, and containing an array of error messages.
   });
 ```

+* `condition` an optional function which applies its associated validation rule when it returns true.
+* `arg` an optional function which can be used to supply form data values to the associated validation rule.

 # Custom error messages per validation